What Is Organic Beekeeping?

 honey bee hives on organic land, away from potential sources of

-contamination – foraging radius varies by country – EU law advocates
+contamination – foraging radius varies by country – at the time of writing, EU law advocates

-that the foraging radius on organic land must be 3km).
+that the foraging radius on organic land must be 3km - please note, this standard may change, so please check).

 honey bees to consume their own honey – that is, organic beekeepers do